 What a question?
 It’s a question which has plagued me on many occasions and often kept me awake at night.
-Watching your business failing to perform is a most unpleasant and debilitating experience.
-Ask farmers and businesses who have been through a prolonged drought, watching their crops fail and their livestock die before their eyes.
+Watching your business failing to perform is the most unpleasant and debilitating experience.
+Ask farmers and businesses who have been through a prolonged drought, watching their crops fail, and their livestock die before their eyes.

 Your business can reach a point of no return.
-A point at which tough decisions have to be made, as the business is no longer viable and beyond resuscitation.
-It can be tempting, especially after investing a large amount of time and money.
-You want to stick it out until the end, wishing and hoping things will change.
+A point at which tough decisions have to be made, as the company is no longer viable and beyond resuscitation.
+It can be tempting, especially after investing a significant amount of time and money.
+You want to stick it out until the end, to wish and to hope things will change.

-As hard as it may be, decide at what point you will walk away, whether it is a dollar amount or a certain date.
+As hard as it may be, decide at what point you will walk away, whether it is a dollar amount or a specific date.
 Know what your pain barrier is, understand your risk appetite and what your boundaries are.
 Having your business fail feels like a personal defeat.
-Dealing with the devastation of losing your business will be challenging, but the sooner you get out, the sooner you can start putting your life back together and the less your capital base and credibility will diminish.
+Dealing with the devastation of losing your business will be challenging.
+Still, the sooner you get out, the sooner you can start putting your life back together, and the less your capital base and credibility will diminish.

-If it becomes clear an objective has no chance of being accomplished, replace it with another.
-There is nothing to stop you continually repeating actions, but it is fantasy to keep doing it if no progress is being made.
-If you succeed there will be no stopping you on your journey.
+If it becomes clear, an objective has no chance of being accomplished, replace it with another.
+There is nothing to stop you from continually repeating actions, but it is a fantasy to keep doing it if there is no progress.
+If you succeed, there will be no stopping you on your journey.
 You will have learnt from your mistakes.

-Struggling needs to be stopped in the interests of good health and well-being not to mention avoiding unnecessary failures.
+Struggling needs to be stopped in the interests of good health and well-being, not to mention avoiding unnecessary failures.
 People can be adversely affected by economic downturns, droughts and flooding rain, global competition and technology.
-Many become stressed out, struggling to find something new, or simply trying to keep up.
+Many become stressed out, struggling to find something new, or merely trying to keep up.

 If you were going to do it over again, what would you do differently?
 Write down your mistakes and what you have learned from your experiences.
 Write down what you would do differently next time.
 It helps you to crystallise your thoughts and communicate with others.
 All the material I have written, all started with me writing down my thoughts over the years.
 It is surprising what you can pick up going over your notes as your journey continues.

-For years I employed or engaged with people based largely on their qualifications and experience.
+For years I employed or engaged with people based mostly on their qualifications and experience.
 I realise now this is far less important than studying their personality or temperament and their values.
-This ensures working relationships will be harmonious, complementary and stakeholder values are congruent with mine.
+It ensures working relationships will be harmonious, complementary, and stakeholder values are congruent with mine.

-When you are dealing with your failure, be honest with others and yourself about what happened.
-The good, the bad and the ugly.
-Make a list of the things that went well in your business, and there will be many.
-How you have grown throughout the experiences.
-But above all else stay away from the blame game, no matter how you would like to voice your opinions about the shortcomings of those who disappointed you.
+When you are dealing with your failure, be honest with others and yourself.
+Don’t be afraid to discuss what happened the good, the bad and the ugly.
+Make a list of the things which went well in your business, and there will be many.
+Also how you have grown throughout the experience, but above all else, stay away from the blame game, no matter how you would like to voice your opinions about the shortcomings of those who disappointed you.

 Some follow the approach to ignore the past and focus on the present and future.
-Others would contend, any distress they experience is based on the unresolved conflict from the past and must be dealt with.
+Others would contend, any distress they experience is based on the unresolved conflict from the past and must be addressed.
 I believe there are some truths and benefits to each of these philosophies.
 Each time frame of the past, present and future can impact on how you think, feel and act.
-By sharing with others you are able to crystallise your thoughts and act upon them more prudently.
+By sharing with others, you can crystallise your thoughts and act upon them more prudently.

-Your past has a major impact on the person you become, though often at an unconscious level.
+Your past has a significant impact on the person you become, though often at an unconscious level.
 Past experiences impact on who you are today.
 Who you are today impacts the goals you set and expectations you hold for the future.
-By sharing your current attitude with others you will find many valuable insights about how to move forward optimistically while enjoying your journey.
+By sharing your current attitude with others, you will find many valuable insights about how to move forward optimistically while enjoying your journey.